dovecot/documentation/source/configuration_manual/authentication/password_schemes.rst

 Generating encrypted passwords
 ==============================

-You can generate passwords for a particular scheme easily with ``doveadm pw`` utility.
-For example:
+You can generate passwords for a particular scheme easily with :man:`doveadm-pw(1)` utility.
+If you do not have Dovecot configured, you can use ``doveadm -O pw`` to avoid complaints about config file.

+Examples:

 .. code-block:: none